ChrisWhealy/svg-dom-graph/docs/testing.md

 - foreign-scene node and edge ids
 - unique marker ids across scenes sharing one `<svg>`
 - drop-collision handling (`CollisionPolicy::PushClear`/`Allow`), and rejecting a second `make_draggable` call for the same node
+- `DragOptions::bounds`:
-- `DragOptions::bounds`: clamping a drag to a rectangle at both edges, leaving an unbounded drag unconstrained, a node clamped to the edge remaining draggable afterward — the exact bug this feature fixes — rejecting a non-finite origin or a negative width/height, accepting a zero-width/height rectangle, a rejected `bounds` leaving the node not draggable at all, and `CollisionPolicy::PushClear`'s own corrective push staying within `bounds` too, not just the pointermove that preceded it
+  - clamping a drag to a rectangle at both edges
+  - leaving an unbounded drag unconstrained
+  - a node clamped to the edge remaining draggable afterward
+  - rejecting a non-finite origin or a negative width/height
+  - accepting a zero-width/height rectangle
+  - a rejected `bounds` leaving the node not draggable at all, and
+  - `CollisionPolicy::PushClear`'s own corrective push staying within `bounds` too, not just the pointermove that preceded it
 - straight and elbow connector routing (`ConnectorType`), including corner-radius validation and live updates via `set_connector_type`, plus clamping to the available room and its automatic restoration once a drag gives a corner more room
+- per-node connector fixing points (`EdgeAnchors`), including:
+  - zero-value rejection
-- per-node connector fixing points (`EdgeAnchors`), including zero-value rejection, matching the elbow connector's default midpoint anchor at one fixing point (this does not hold for a straight connector, whose unsnapped default is the continuous ray/boundary crossing), a straight connector's own snap onto a fixing point and its exact round trip back to `None`'s boundary crossing, and live reconfiguration via `set_edge_anchors` reaching every incident edge
+  - matching the elbow connector's default midpoint anchor at one fixing point (this does not hold for a straight connector, whose unsnapped default is the continuous ray/boundary crossing)
+  - a straight connector's own snap onto a fixing point and its exact round trip back to `None`'s boundary crossing
+  - live reconfiguration via `set_edge_anchors` reaching every incident edge
 - data nodes (`DataNodeContent`/`Scene::add_data_node`):
   - correct colour-coded cell rendering and auto-sizing for one, two, and five values, proving a non-complete final row renders correctly
   - an extreme-aspect-ratio `u64` binary cell